Teruel Power Plant

 Teruel Power Plant was a lignite fired power plant near the town of Andorra in the province of Teruel, community of Aragon, Spain.
 The flue gas stack of Teruel Power Plant was 343 m high.
 Teruel Power Plant had three generating units with a capacity of 350 megawatts each.
 In 1992, Teruel Power Plant was equipped with filters that reduced the amount of detrimental sulfur dioxide emitted in the smoke by 90%.

 The plant was closed in 2020.
-On February 16, 2023, the chimney was demolished by explosives, making it the tallest freestanding structure ever demolished in a controlled manner.
+On February 16, 2023, the chimney was demolished by explosives.
+Until it was surpassed in 2025 by the demolition of Homer City Generating Station, the Teruel Power Plant chimney was the tallest freestanding structure ever demolished in a controlled manner.